top of page

 The Story

-In 1968 – while The Beatles rocked a generation, and the assassinations of Martin Luther King and Robert Kennedy shocked the nation – seventy-two 12 year-old boys entered 7th grade at the elite, all-male, military Harvard School for Boys in Los Angeles - the youn men of the baby boom generation being groomed to lead American society.
+In 1968 – while The Beatles rocked a generation, and the assassinations of Martin Luther King and Robert Kennedy shocked the nation – seventy-two 12 year-old boys entered 7th grade at the elite, all-male, military Harvard School for Boys in Los Angeles - the young men of the baby boom generation being groomed to lead American society.

 These are the real-life stories of American men who grew up together and now, as they prepare to celebrate their 50th high school reunion, lean into the truths of their journeys with humor and vulnerability.